 Tibetan Guru-devotion

-zandtao has never practiced Tibetan Buddhism so this also is speculation based on net-research. zandtao has no reason to dispute whether there can be a path-process of gently letting go of ego that arises from upbringing, and replacing those egos with Guru-devotion.
+zandtao has never practiced Tibetan Buddhism so this is speculation based on net-research; it is also because of not using this Tibetan practice and his lack of personal experience he was only willing to go deeper in the journal. zandtao has no reason to dispute whether there can be a path-process of gently letting go of ego that arises from upbringing, and replacing those egos with Guru-devotion.
 But the path process cannot end there.
 Eventually guru-devotion hopefully leads to behaviour and practice where the seeker is ready and that readiness leads to transcendence, the seeker goes beyond conditioning and conformity, and the seeker begins to follow their autonomous path.
 Whilst in this path process there will be discipline in behaviour and practice the seeker accepts this discipline so there is no FORCE - no hammering of the ego.

 The Vulnerability of Guru-Devotion - the big IFs